What is a Black German Shepherd?

 This is because Black German Shepherds originated from working lines, and responsible breeders work to improve this trait rather than dilute it.

-The size of a puppy will be determined by genetics regardless of color.
+The size of Black German Shepherd Puppies will be determined by genetics regardless of color.
 The same is true for the line of your German Shepherd’s back.

 American lines breed for a sloped back while working lines are proud of a straight back.